ilyafedotov-ops/FreelanceDE/articles/2025/freelancer-gewerbe-guide-en.md

 #### 3. Trade tax (Gewerbesteuer)

 Freelancers do not pay trade tax.
 Gewerbe owners pay it if annual profit exceeds roughly €24,500.
-The rate is set by your municipality (roughly 0–7% range).
+The rate = 3.5% × municipal Hebesatz (cannot be below 200% per §16(3) GewStG), so the effective span is roughly 7–31.5%.
+Paid trade tax is credited against income tax under §35(1) EStG (often fully up to Hebesatz ~380%), so the net burden rises less than the paperwork.

 #### 4. Cooperative and corporate taxes

-Freelancers do not pay corporate tax (Körperschaftsteuer); that applies to capital companies like GmbH, AG, or UG.
+Freelancers do not pay corporate tax (Körperschaftsteuer); it applies to Kapitalgesellschaften like GmbH, AG, or UG—not to “capital investments” themselves.
+Private investment income is taxed separately (Abgeltungsteuer), outside this guide.

 ### VAT (Umsatzsteuer) and how to pay it